 While it was difficult to narrow down this list, I am going to cover the 10 best hikes in Arizona below.

-I’ll discuss everything from the “best day hikes near Phoenix”, “best hikes in the Grand Canyon,” lesser-known trails throughout the Public Lands, and the most epic overnight backpacking trips in Arizona too.
+I’ll discuss everything from the “best day hikes near Phoenix”, “best hikes in the Grand Canyon,” lesser-known trails throughout the Public Lands, the most epic overnight backpacking trips or best road trips in Arizona too.

 Whatever type of adventure you’re chasing, Arizona has more than enough hikes for you.

 Keep in mind that many of the best hikes in Arizona are located in the elements.
+While it’s definitely a unique experience you can have while backpacking the USA, it can also be pretty rough.
 You will be exposed to scorching heat on exposed trails, especially in the summer.
 You should also be prepared for rain and snow storms, wind, and flash floods, depending on the season.

 You don’t want the weather to ruin a great trek, or worse, put your life in danger.
 To be prepared for the weather, elements, and potential mishaps, you should hike with the right equipment…!